 Free Advice for Migrants and Foreign Citizens

 If you want to discuss your situation in detail, you should bring along all the documents related to your case.
-Discussions during counseling are confidential – no information is shared with third parties.
-Counseling sessions take place mainly in English and Finnish.
-For counseling in your own or other languages, please bring an interpreter with you or tell us beforehand that you need one.
+Discussions during counselling are confidential – no information is shared with third parties.
+Counselling sessions take place mainly in English and Finnish.
+For counselling in your own or other languages, please bring an interpreter with you or tell us beforehand that you need one.

 Helsinki

-Counselling of Free Movement Helsinki is available through booking at Pengerkatu 6 once a week.
-You can reserve a time slot via email (vapaaliikkuvuus(at)gmail.com) or Facebook.
+Counselling of Free Movement is available at Pengerkatu 6 (in Lymy-space) every Wednesday from 5 pm until 8 pm.
+You can reserve a time slot via email (vapaaliikkuvuus(at)gmail.com), Instagram or Facebook, or you can just come by.

 Why do we offer counseling?